 In WinForms DataGridView, the abilities to change grid lines are very limited.
 First, there is just one property to set the color for all grid lines.
 Second, if you need to hide the horizontal and/or vertical grid lines in DataGridView, generally you do it by changing the cell border setting (

 DataGridView.CellBorderStyle).
 Other grid line features like non-standard styles and extended grid lines aren't supported at all, and you need to use techniques like custom drawing to implement them.
-In iGrid, you do all these things with the help of one object property.
+In iGrid, you can make all these things with

 Frozen rows/columns in DataGridView and iGrid.NET